30stand/code-standard/js/README.md

 1. DOM manipulation

-    1. use `className` to apply styles instead of inline style rules;
+    1. use `className` to apply styles instead of inline style rules.

-    1. manipulate less nodes the better;
+    1. manipulate less nodes the better.

         for example, you want to change color of certain `<li>` elements, instead of assign new class names for each `<li>` element, assign a new class name for their parent `<ul>` or `<ol>` element,

         ```css
         .navigation-bar .button { color: #000; }
         .navigation-bar-alternative .button { color: #fff; }